-The Company agrees that Day Maintenance and Day Power and Recovery Plant Maintenance including 8-4 Shift Tour Tradesmen, called in prior to 6:00 a.m. for emergency jobs which extend into the new day, i.e. past normal starting time, will continue to receive the overtime rate until completion of the job for which they were called in.
+The Company agrees that Day Maintenance and Day Power and Recovery Plant Maintenance including Shift Tour Tradesmen, called in two hours prior to their regular start time for emergency jobs which extend into the new day, i.e. past normal starting time, will continue to receive the overtime rate until completion of the job for which they were called in.
 This applies only to the hours worked in relation to the emergency call-in for that shift and does not apply to following days of work.

-Working at overtime rate past 08:00 a.m.
-(Job continuation) will not reduce Sunday letter premium time.
+Working at overtime rate past their regular start time (Job continuation) will not reduce Sunday letter premium time.